Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 | AI assistant | $30/seat/mo | Per message |

 One variable line item is manageable.
-Five variable line items compounding against each other is unplannable.
+Five variable line items compounding against each other is unplannable, and that's the budget reality your pricing model lands in.

-78% of IT leaders report unexpected charges from consumption-based AI pricing.
-90% of CIOs cite cost forecasting as their top challenge in AI deployment.
-These are not complaints about any single vendor.
-They are complaints about what happens when an entire software stack becomes variable at the same time.
+78% of IT leaders report unexpected charges from consumption-based AI pricing, and 90% of CIOs cite cost forecasting as their top challenge in AI deployment.
+These aren't complaints about any single vendor.
+They're complaints about what happens when an entire software stack becomes variable at the same time.

 The company that offers predictability earns a structural advantage at renewal.
-Not because the product is better.
-Because the invoice is forecastable.
+Not because the product is better, but because the invoice is forecastable.

 Two Ways Renewals Break